 What they call rationality is a putting aside of the human intelligence already present in the words we use, and ending up with something silly.

 How on earth can one get wisdom about oneself and other people and humanity through logicking, mathematicking, and scientificking?
 It has been a stupidity for 2500 years.
 It is amazing that no-one has objected; or did Erasmus to some extent?
 How can people with minds similar to those of scientists give us Wisdom on human life?
-It is absurd, a gigantic Category Mistake (which is a big philosophical term that may not be quite right).
+It is absurd, a gigantic Category Mistake (which is a philosophical term that I may not have got quite right).

 Logic, mathematics and science have been the extent to which the minds of philosophers work.
-They take these as comprising Reason, which leads them to a facile understanding of the life of the human self, and then to use it as a basis for step-by-step logicking into ‘abstractions’ which impress people as Wisdom on human life.
+They take these as comprising Reason, which leads them to a facile understanding of the life of the human self, and then to use it as a basis for step-by-step logicking into even higher abstractions which impress people as Wisdom on human life.

 That certain something of human intelligence that philosophers lack hasn’t even got a name and is considered to fall outside Reason and Rationality.
-In an earlier post mentioned above, I steal the term ‘Sensibility to the irreducible concreteness of human life’ from Leavis.
-Their minds don’t encompass it.
+In earlier posts here and here, I steal the term ‘Sensibility to the irreducible concreteness of human life’ from Leavis.
+Their minds don’t encompass this sensibility.
 No-one’s mind can encompass everything; but for my taste, their form of Wisdom makes them the arch-nerds of Western Civilization.

-Understanding Adam and Eve, including oneself, is what I call Wisdom, not Newton working out that a ball keeps rolling for ever unless there is something to stop it, or that the sun goes round the earth, or that sugar causes tooth decay.
+Understanding Adam and Eve, including oneself, is what I call Wisdom, not Newton working out that a ball keeps rolling for ever unless there is something to stop it, or that the Earth goes round the Sun, or all the other discoveries of science since then that are all beyond me.
 They are a great achievement — I still can’t fathom how Newton reached the truths he did in the 1690s!
 Alright, these examples are from science which brought philosophy to fruition, but they still aren’t wisdom.
 They are technically useful, many of them saving us from suffering.
 One can know them, and still be a pedestrian fellow in life and in words, in feeling and in understanding.

 Adam and Eve have subtle ways, subtle motives, subtle past histories of influences upon them, not apparent even to themselves, and knowing them takes other than logicking, mathematicking and scientificking.
 Even the ways of honest people aren’t understood by way of logic, mathematics and scientific method.
-Although they are called Reason or Rationality as if they are the highest form of thinking, they are simply inappropriate to understanding the life of humans, or to any form of life high enough to have a self, such as my scraggy old dog.
+Although the latter three methodologies of mind are called Reason or Rationality as if they are the highest form of thinking, they are simply inappropriate to understanding the life of humans, or to any form of life high enough to have a self, such as my scraggy dog.